Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - SIP response code: **504**
 - Suggested actions:
   - Check whether the Session Border Controller (SBC) is functional.
-  - Check whether the SBC is reachable through the specific IP and port.
-Also, check your firewall settings to make sure that connection to SBC isn't blocked.
+  - Check whether the SBC is reachable through the specified IP and port.
+Also, check your firewall settings to make sure that connectivity to SBC isn't blocked.

 ## 549002 504 Unable to deliver INVITE: Invalid Request/Response line